Fostering Complete Communities

 Complete Streets and Transportation Plan Annual Report

 In 2013, then-Mayor Annise Parker issued an Executive Order (E.O.) to develop a Houston Complete Streets and Transportation Plan (HCSTP) for the City of Houston.
 This Plan is meant to provide public streets that are safe, accessible, and convenient for use by motorists, public transit riders, pedestrians, bicyclists, and people of all ages and abilities.
 The Planning & Development Department and Houston Public Works are working in partnership to implement the Plan.
 The Plan requires the completion and update of a number of component plans, including the Major Thoroughfare & Freeway Plan, the Houston Bike Plan, and a Regional Transit Plan led by METRO.
 An Annual Report is required by the Complete Streets E.O. to provide the Mayor an update on implementation of the HCSTP.
 The Report reviews work completed in the past year, documents measurements of success, and lays out next steps for the upcoming year and beyond.
 The annual report for 2017 is under development.
-To view the 2016 report, click here.
+View the 2016 report in .pdf.

 Major Thoroughfare & Freeway Plan